oktadev/okta-blog/_source/_posts/2020-09-02-10x-development-azure-cli-dotnet.md

 {% img blog/10x-azure-cli/image12.png alt:"" width:"800" %}{: .center-image }

 Your application is now deployed to the Cloud and available to the world at the address `https://okta-cli-app.azurewebsites.net/`.
-But before trying it, don’t forget that you need to align the URLs in your Okta application to the new address.
+But before trying it, don't forget that you need to align the URLs in your Okta application to the new address.
 You do that simply replacing the Okta application page, the old `http://localhost:5000` with the new  `https://okta-cli-app.azurewebsites.net/` in all the fields that contain it (should be three).

 You can now open the browser and surf to `https://okta-cli-app.azurewebsites.net/`.
 Or, if you prefer, automate this step as well with another console command.